History of computing hardware: Commercial computers

-The first commercial computer was the Ferranti Mark 1, built by Ferranti and delivered to the University of Manchester in February 1951.
+The first commercial electronic computer was the Ferranti Mark 1, built by Ferranti and delivered to the University of Manchester in February 1951.
 It was based on the Manchester Mark 1.
 The main improvements over the Manchester Mark 1 were in the size of the primary storage (using random access Williams tubes), secondary storage (using a magnetic drum), a faster multiplier, and additional instructions.
 The basic cycle time was 1.2 milliseconds, and a multiplication could be completed in about 2.16 milliseconds.
 The multiplier used almost a quarter of the machine's 4,050 vacuum tubes (valves).
 A second machine was purchased by the University of Toronto, before the design was revised into the Mark 1 Star.
 At least seven of these later machines were delivered between 1953 and 1957, one of them to Shell labs in Amsterdam.

 In October 1947, the directors of J. Lyons & Company, a British catering company famous for its teashops but with strong interests in new office management techniques, decided to take an active role in promoting the commercial development of computers.
 The LEO I computer (Lyons Electronic Office) became operational in April 1951 and ran the world's first regular routine office computer job.
-On 17 November 1951, the J. Lyons company began weekly operation of a bakery valuations job on the LEO – the first business application to go live on a stored program computer.
+On 17 November 1951, the J. Lyons company began weekly operation of a bakery valuations job on the LEO – the first business application to go live on a stored-program computer.